Each c() call copies the entire existing vector

 9.5.2 Searching and matching

 findInterval() does binary search on a sorted vector: O(log n) per query.
-If you have many queries against the same sorted vector, findInterval can be faster than building a hash table.
+If you have many queries against the same sorted vector, findInterval can be faster than building a hash table, because the sorted structure is already there and hashing has overhead.

 9.5.3 Hashing